gilbertchen/duplicacy/GUIDE.md

 The *history* command shows how the hash, size, and timestamp of a file change over the specified set of revisions.

-You can specify a different snapshot id rather than the default snapshot id, and multipe -r options to specify the set of revisions.
+You can specify a different snapshot id rather than the default snapshot id, and multiple -r options to specify the set of revisions.

 The -hash option is to compute the hash of the on-disk file.
 Otherwise, only the size and timestamp of the on-disk